paulczar/ci-demo/blog.md

 ### Pull Request

 All new work is done in feature branches.
-Pull Requests are made to the `development` branch of the git repo which will Jenkins watches using the github pull request plugin (GHPR).
+Pull Requests are made to the `development` branch of the git repo which Jenkins watches using the github pull request plugin (GHPR).
 The development process looks a little something like this:

 ```
 $ git checkout -b s3_for_images